cjw612/chengwang/README.md

 - Research Assistant under the supervision of Professor Yen-Hsin Cheng at the Institute of Sociology of Academia Sinica, Oct.
 2022 - Dec.
 2022

 ## Project Experience
+### Customer Segmentation and Business Analysis Report Based on Transaction Data [(link)] (https://github.com/cjw612/Customer_Segmentation_Business_Analysis_Report/blob/main/README.md)

+- Compiled a business analysis report from 541,909 entries of transaction data of an online retailer based in England
+- Defined four behavioral indexes (RFM Indexes, Activity Index) as features for K-Means Clustering and identified three distinct clusters
+- Provided three levels of next-step business strategy suggestions based on the segmentation results and the overall patterns in the data

 ### Prediction of League of Legends Game Outcome with Supervised Learning Methods [(link)](https://github.com/cjw612/LeagueofLegendsGameOutcomeClassification)

 - Predicted the outcome of League of Legends games based on in-game data from a dataset with 28 features across 24,224 entries.